ADVERTISEMENTS

 Photopea is a free advanced image editor for creating and manipulating raster graphics online.
 It runs in the browser but works locally so you can use it even when you’re offline.

-Photopea is designed to be a replica of both Photoshop’s UI and many of its features including working with filters, masks, layers, vectors, smart objects, key bindings, etc. It also features support for working with other popular graphics formats such as .XD, RAW, .sketch, PSD, and XCF.
+Photopea is designed to be a replica of both Photoshop’s UI and many of its features including working with filters, masks, layers, vectors, smart objects, key bindings, etc.

 If you need a legally free version of Photoshop that you can use on any computer, you can’t go wrong with Photopea.
 It is completely free to use as long as you don’t mind the displayed ads.